on September 18 2013

 • Basic tools such as a tape measure, level, pliers and utility knife will come in handy

-Locks: If you have children in your house, look for cabinets that feature locks to prevent little ones from getting into harmful substances and accidentally ingesting them.
+If you have children in your house, look for cabinets that feature locks to prevent little ones from getting into harmful substances and accidentally ingesting them.
+Push-Button Doors:

-Push-Button Doors: Cabinet doors that open at the touch of a button are convenient and prevent fingerprints from accumulating, saving you from having to constantly clean the mirrors.
+Cabinet doors that open at the touch of a button are convenient and prevent fingerprints from accumulating, saving you from having to constantly clean the mirrors.
+Mirrors:

-Outlets: Built-in outlets let you plug in your electric razor, heat up a curling iron or even recharge your cell phone while you're getting ready for work.
+Built-in outlets let you plug in your electric razor, heat up a curling iron or even recharge your cell phone while you're getting ready for work.
+Interior Lights:

-Interior Lights: Interior lights provide additional light for grooming when using interior mirrors.
+Interior lights provide additional light for grooming when using interior mirrors.
 They also make it easier to see and find what you're looking for quickly.
+Corner Cabinets: